seapagan/sp-build/README.md

 - Typescript is integrated.
 You can use either TS or JS as required.
 - Adds favicon automatically if exists in the `src` folder.
 - Separate Sourcemap files are generated for Production.
+- Smaller SVG files will be inlined to the bundle instead of having separate files.

 ## Planned functionality